-The Contractor is responsible for applying the correct CMS-416 methodology as developed and maintained by CMS for its internal monitoring of performance measure results.

-AHCCCS uses the national CMS 416 methodology to generate the EPSDT Participation and Dental Participation rates through a CMS-validated process.
+The Contractor is also responsible for applying the correct CMS-416 methodology as developed and maintained by CMS for its internal monitoring of EPSDT Participation and Preventive Dental Services performance measure results.
+AHCCCS uses the national CMS 416 methodology to generate the EPSDT Participation and Preventive Dental Service rates through a CMS-validated process.
 The rates are generated one time a year and reported to CMS within specified timeframes.
 Aggregate rates as well as Contractor-specific rates are included in this process.

-The Contractor must monitor rates for postpartum visits and low/very low birth weight deliveries and implement interventions as necessary to improve or sustain these rates.
-The Contractor must implement processes to monitor and evaluate cesarean section and elective inductions rates prior to 39 weeks gestation to ensure medical necessity, and implement interventions to decrease the incidence of occurrence.
+The Contractor must monitor rates and implement interventions to improve or sustain rate for low/very low birth weight deliveries, utilization of Long Acting Reversible Contraceptives (LARC), and postpartum visits.
+The Contractor must implement processes to monitor and evaluate cesarean section and elective inductions rates prior to 39 weeks gestation, and implement interventions to decrease the incidence of occurrence.

-Data Collection Procedures: When requested by AHCCCS, the Contractor must submit data for standardized Performance Measures and/or PIPs within specified timelines and according to AHCCCS procedures for collecting and reporting the data.
+Data Collection Procedures: When requested by AHCCCS, the Contractor shall submit data for standardized Performance Measures and/or PIPs within specified timelines and according to AHCCCS procedures for collecting and reporting the data.
 The Contractor is responsible for collecting valid and reliable data and using qualified staff and personnel to collect the data.
-The Contractor must ensure that data collected by multiple parties/people for Performance Measures and/or PIP reporting is comparable and that an inter-rater reliability process was used to ensure consistent data collection.
-Data collected for Performance Measures and/or PIPs must be returned by the Contractor in a format specified by AHCCCS, and by the due date specified.
+The Contractor must ensure that data collected by multiple parties/individuals for Performance Measures and/or PIP reporting is comparable and that an inter-rater reliability process was used to ensure consistent data collection.
+Data collected for Performance Measures and/or PIPs must be returned by the Contractor in a standardized format and in accordance with instructions from AHCCCS by the due date specified.
 Any extension for additional time to collect and report data must be made in writing in advance of the initial due date and is subject to approval by AHCCCS.
-Failure to follow the data collection and reporting instructions that accompany the data request may result in sanctions imposed on the Contractor.
+Failure to follow the data collection and reporting instructions that accompany the data request may result in regulatory actions including, but not limited to, sanctions imposed on the Contractor.